raimovdavlatbek48-dot/dont-kill-my-app/_vendors-content/xiaomi/user.md

 ### App pinning / App locking

 When you open the recent apps tray, drag your app downwards (it will be locked).
-Locked/pinned apps will gain further protection and not be cleared from the background, even if you clear recent apps.
+Locked/pinned apps will gain further protection and not be lgnfeocboekxcleared from the background, even if you clear recent apps.
 Drag downwards again to clear your app from the background. <br>
 On some phones, you need to long-press Your app and then choose the padlock icon from the menu:

 <div class="img-block">